kristianhope/TTT4275-Classification-Project/README.md

 ================== HANDWRITTEN NRS TASK ================

 - kNN.py contains the implementation of the NN and kNN classifiers, as well as functionality for clustering.
-- Plotting contains functions for plotting images and confusion matrix.
+- plotting.py contains functions for plotting images and confusion matrix.
 - The program is started by running main.py.
+The user will be given a choice between running the program with the whole MNIST data set or choosing a custom size.
+- For details on the tasks see the task description.